mugdhak30/mugdhak30.github.io/docs/_posts/2024-02-24-Jodhpur-Fortress.md

 ![](/images/Jodhpur8.jpg){:width="400" style="padding:20px"}
 {:refdef}

 Rajasthan oozes royalty, and that vibe was all around us.
-From the stunning marble memorial, [Jaswant Thada](https://www.mehrangarh.org/visit/jaswant-thada/), to the towering Mehrangarh fort overlooking it, and the [Umaid Bhavan Palace](https://en.wikipedia.org/wiki/Umaid_Bhawan_Palace) — known for hosting big fat Indian weddings, including Priyanka Chopra's — royalty was everywhere!
+From the stunning marble memorial, [Jaswant Thada](https://www.mehrangarh.org/visit/jaswant-thada/), to the towering Mehrangarh Fort overlooking it, and the [Umaid Bhavan Palace](https://en.wikipedia.org/wiki/Umaid_Bhawan_Palace) — known for hosting big fat Indian weddings, including Priyanka Chopra's — royalty was everywhere!
 And that was not all: even the restaurant our driver brought us to looked as exquisite as a palace!
 I'll be honest, I was a little worried about the bill as soon as we entered.
 But we decided to live it up that afternoon, and were pretty satisfied as the afternoon ended.

 {:refdef: style="text-align: center;"}
 ![](/images/Jodhpur10.jpg){:width="400" style="padding:20px"}